Stylitics/mobile-sdk-docs-releases/android/v1.2.15/DATA_SDK_README.md

 ### Fetch Outfits using item number and locale

-*Note : If the Integrator App has provided a locale value in the global config, the locale value provided during an API call will be overridden.*
+*Note : If the Integrator App has provided a locale value in the API call, it will have higher precedence than the Global config (if configured).*

 ```kotlin
 val filterParams = mapOf<String, Any>("username" to "xyz", "item_number" to "123456", "locale" to "en-gb")